faiyaz92/AssetTracking/BRD_and_TechDoc_V2.md

 - Acceptance Criteria: Asset name is required; details are optional; unique code is auto-generated; barcode is auto-generated.

 #### US-003: As a user, I want to assign an asset to a room so that I know its location.
-- Acceptance Criteria: From room detail, scan barcode or select asset to assign.
+- Acceptance Criteria: From room detail, scan barcode/RFID or select asset to assign.

 #### US-004: As a user, I want to print a barcode for an asset so that I can label it physically.
 - Acceptance Criteria: Print button on asset row; connects to paired Bluetooth printer.